JT Brubaker: New York Yankees

 On March 29, 2024, the Pirates traded Brubaker and international signing bonus pool space to the New York Yankees in exchange for a player to be named later.
 Keiner Delgado was traded to the Pirates as the PTBNL on April 30.
 He made eight rehab appearances split between the rookie-level Florida Complex League Yankees, Single-A Tampa Tarpons, Double-A Somerset Patriots, and Triple-A Scranton/Wilkes-Barre RailRiders.

 On February 28, 2025, it was announced that Brubaker suffered three fractured ribs trying to avoid a comebacker.
 He began the season on the injured list as a result, rehabbed with Scranton, Somerset, and the High-A Hudson Valley Renegades, and was activated on June 18.
 In 12 appearances for the Yankees, Brubaker recorded a 3.38 ERA with 10 strikeouts over 16 innings of work.
 On August 5, Brubaker was designated for assignment by New York.
 He cleared waivers and was released on August 7.

 San Francisco Giants

 On August 13, 2025, Brubaker signed a minor league contract with the San Francisco Giants organization.
 In three appearances (two starts) for the Triple-A Sacramento River Cats, he logged a 1-0 record and 1.64 ERA with seven strikeouts over 11 innings of work.
 On September 1, the Giants selected Brubaker's contract, adding him to their active roster.
 Brubaker appeared in 5 games for the Giants in 2025, compiling a 4.26 ERA while striking out 12 across 12 2/3 innings.

+On June 12, 2026, Brubaker, alongside teammates Landen Roupp and Ryan Walker each wrote the Bible passage Genesis 9:12–16 on their respective hats, which featured a rainbow Giants logo, during the Giants' Pride Night event.
+Following the game, all three were each reprimanded and issued warnings by MLB for writing on their caps.
+The players' protest drew criticism from local outlets and fans, given the region's long history with the LGBTQ community.